Married at First Sight (American TV series): Season 6

-The sixth season of Married at First Sight was renewed on the Lifetime channel.
-The first of the episodes aired on January 2, 2018, and featured couples in Boston.
-Relationship expert Dr. Jessica Griffin joined the show as a specialist, replacing Rachel DeAlto who left after Season 5.
+The sixth season was renewed by Lifetime, and premiered on January 2, 2018, and featured couples in Boston.
+Relationship expert Dr. Jessica Griffin joined the show as a specialist, replacing Rachel DeAlto, who left after Season 5.
 The couples were:

 Shawniece Jackson and Jephte Pierre welcomed their first child, a baby girl named Laura Denise Pierre, in August 2018.

 Jonathan Francetic and relationship expert Dr. Jessica Griffin revealed they had struck up a romance following his time on the show when Griffin announced she would not be returning to Married At First Sight as an expert for Season 9.
 They began dating more than five months after the season wrapped.
 The pair became engaged in April 2019.
 Their original wedding date was set for October 2020 but was postponed due to the COVID-19 pandemic.
 As of October 18, 2022, Fracentic and Griffin are officially married.

 In September 2020, Jaclyn married Dane, with whom she had been in a relationship with since late 2018.
 As of 2021, Ryan is still single.

 Season 7

-The seventh season of Married at First Sight was renewed on the Lifetime channel, and featured couples from Dallas, with the first episode airing on July 10, 2018.
+The seventh season was renewed by Lifetime, and featured couples from Dallas, with the premiere airing on July 10, 2018.
 The couples were:

-Danielle Bergman-Dodd and Bobby Dodd have two children together.
-Their first child, daughter Olivia Nicole, was born in February 2019.
-Their son, Bobby Dodd IV, was born in December 2020.
+Danielle Bergman-Dodd and Bobby Dodd have three children together.
+Their first child, Olivia Nicole, was born in February 2019.
+Their second child, Bobby Dodd IV, was born in December 2020.
+Their third child and second daughter, Savannah Ann, was born in September 2023.

 In July 2020, Tristan married Rachel, who he had been in a relationship with since early 2019.
 In March 2021, they welcomed their first child together, a baby boy named Phoenix.
 As of 2021, Mia is still single.

 As of 2021, both Dave and Amber are still single.

 Season 8

-The eighth season of Married at First Sight featured couples from Philadelphia, was the first season that a fourth couple were added, and premiered on January 1, 2019.
+The eighth season featured couples from Philadelphia, was the first season that featured a fourth couple, and premiered on January 1, 2019.
 The couples were:

 Stephanie and AJ are still married.
 In 2021, after 3 years of marriage, the couple relocated to Key West, Florida.

 Kristine and Keith are still married.
 In April 2019, after 8 months of marriage, the couple bought a house.

 Jasmine is now in a relationship, though her marital status in unknown.
 She welcomed her first child, a son, in December 2020.
 As of 2021, Will is still single.

 As of 2021, Kate is still single.
 In early 2021, Luke was in a relationship, however, due to lack of social media posts in recent months, the status of that relationship is currently unknown.